Wimmics/olivaw/docs/custom-tests.md

 These tests will be launched also during a [GitHub Actions test](./actions.md#automatic-test-on-push) trigger or during a [pre-commit test](./pre-commit.md) trigger.

-These tests can also be skipped using all the available test skipping features or be considered as blocking error using the [.acimov/parameters.json](./parameters.md) file.
+These tests can also be skipped using all the available test skipping features or be considered as blocking error using the `.acimov/parameters.json`, check the [olivaw parameters file documentation](./parameters.md).

 # How to add a custom test